MicrosoftDocs/win32/desktop-src/axe/threadingmodel.md

 ---
 title: ThreadingModel enumeration
-description: Specify the threading model the engine should use when invoking callbacks provided by the solution. ms.assetid: '2B5A1D7E-0A1F-4D0F-8A2B-BB3B7ABD34FF'
+description: Specify the threading model the engine should use when invoking callbacks provided by the solution. ms.assetid: 2B5A1D7E-0A1F-4D0F-8A2B-BB3B7ABD34FF
+keywords:
-keywords: ["ThreadingModel enumeration Access Execution Engine"]
+- ThreadingModel enumeration Access Execution Engine
 topic_type:
 - apiref
 api_name: